stong/infosec-resources/README.md

 - CSAW RED (high school level) - Formerly known as CSAW HSF
 - CSAW CTF (college level)
 - HackTheBox - I never did this, but it's popular
+* [HackSimulator](https://chatgpt.com/g/g-jnT7HlNeK-hacksimulator) is a GPT created by [MarkCyber](https://github.com/MarkCyber) in which chatGPT 4 acts as a CTF.
+This GPT will ask for your experience level and what you would like to improve on, before simulating a machine/application for you to hack into, using the chatbox as the place to input terminal commands.
+Since this is through AI, it changes and adjusts based on your experience level and you can ask for help if you are stuck.

 # Binary Exploitation